W427697/Discord-/code/addons/viewport/README.md

 };
 ```

-You should now be able to see the viewport addon icon in the the toolbar at the top of the screen.
+You should now be able to see the viewport addon icon in the toolbar at the top of the screen.

 ## Usage